How did I get it?:

 I bought it!

-For Beth’s wonderful review, check out her blog HERE.
+For Beth’s wonderful review, please check out her blog HERE.

-Next up in Beth and Chrissi do Kid-Lit Challenge (October):
+Next up in the Beth and Chrissi do Kid-Lit Challenge (August):

 The Royal Rabbits of London- Santa Montefiore and Simon Sebag Montefiore